mitgar14/etl-workshop-2/README.md

 In case you receive an **error 400 - redirect_uri_mismatch**, you can follow the [next page](https://elcuaderno.notion.site/Solucionado-Acceso-bloqueado-La-solicitud-de-esta-app-no-es-v-lida-Google-Drive-API-106a9368866a8037b597ecdec3346405?pvs=4).

+## Configure PyDrive2 (`settings.yaml`) 📄

+To properly configure this project and ensure it works as expected, please follow the detailed instructions provided in the **PyDrive2 configuration guide**.
+This guide walks you through setting up the necessary variables, OAuth credentials, and project settings for Google Drive API integration using PyDrive2.

+You will configure your `settings.yaml` file for authentication and authorization.
+You can find the step-by-step guide [here](https://github.com/mitgar14/etl-workshop-2/blob/develop/docs/guides/drive_settings.md).

 ## Run the project <img src="https://github.com/user-attachments/assets/99bffef1-2692-4cb8-ba13-d6c8c987c6dd" alt="Running code" width="30px"/>